-(5) No student of compulsory school age shall be allowed to loiter on the licensed premises of any person or body corporate who carries on any business in connection with the sale, storage or conveyance of intoxicating liquor within the meaning of section 2 of the Liquor Licence Act 1969, No. 18.
+(5) No student of compulsory school age shall be allowed to loiter on the licensed premises of any person or body corporate who carries on any business in connection with the sale, storage or conveyance of intoxicating liquor within the meaning of the relevant provision of the Licensing (Intoxicating Liquor) Act, Cap.
+249.

-(6) Any person or body corporate as the case may be who contravenes subsections (4) and (5), commits an offence and is liable on summary conviction to a fine of two thousand dollars or to imprisonment for 6 months, or to both.
+(6) Any person or body corporate as the case may be who contravenes any of the provisions of subsections (4) and (5) above, commits an offence and is liable on summary conviction to a fine of two thousand dollars or to imprisonment for 6 months, or to both.

-Legal proceedings.
+48. Legal proceedings

-48.-(1) Prosecutions under sections 46 and 47 may be instituted by the Chief Education Officer.
+(1) Prosecutions under sections 46 and 47 may be instituted by the Director of Education.